stondax/stondax/README.md

 - 👀 I’m interested in data analytics and data visualization
 - 🌱 I’m currently learning SQL, ETL, Python, Spark
 - 💞️ I’m looking to collaborate on different projects involving data
-- 📫 How to reach me 2228davlat@gmail.com
+- 📫 How to reach me davlatshokh.amonov@mail.concordia.ca

 <!---
 stondax/stondax is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.